-Here at Hall Smith Publishing, your privacy is important and we are committed to doing everything we can to protect any personal data that you give to us.
+Here at Hall Smith Ltd, your privacy is important and we are committed to doing everything we can to protect any personal data that you give to us.
 Please continue reading this Privacy Notice to understand how we use and protect your personal data.
 If you have any questions about what we do with your personal data after reading this notice, feel free to contact us using the contact details provided below.

 This Privacy Notice covers all platforms through which we offer the magazine, this includes our Website, and where you interact with us on social media such as Facebook and digital platform sites such as Joomag and Issuu (in which case you should also refer to those social media sites’ privacy notices).

-The data controller of the personal data referred to in this Privacy Notice is Hall Smith Publishing Limited.
+The data controller of the personal data referred to in this Privacy Notice is Hall Smith Limited.

 All references in this Privacy Notice: to our “Website” refer to the website at www.seftonlife.com, to “we”, “us” and “our” refer to Hall Smith Publishing; and to “you” and “your” are to you, the user.

 What kind of personal data do we collect?

 When you subscribe to receive the magazine you will be required to provide us with certain information, including your name, address, e-mail address and phone number and payment information.

 There are also other instances when you’ll provide us with information, for example if you sign up for alerts and/or updates or enter one of our competitions or complete a survey.

 Personal data you give to us about others

 If you are subscribing on behalf of another person or nominating for awards, you will need to give us personal data about them, for example their name, and address.
 It is your responsibility to ensure that anyone who you have provided personal data about is aware and happy that you have done so and is aware of how we use and process their information.